Last Updated on June 3, 2024 by Soumya

 After enjoying a tour of Hagia Sophia, head to the Blue Mosque, located right opposite Hagia Sophia.

 Built in the 17th century by Sultan Ahmed I, the Blue Mosque is one of Turkey’s most magnificent architectural masterpieces.
-The mosque is a towering structure featuring several domes including 5 huge ones and 6 imposing minarets.
-The structure of the mosque is so awe-inspiring that it is often referred to as the last classical monument of the Ottoman Empire.
+The mosque is a towering structure featuring several domes, including five huge ones and six imposing minarets.
+Its structure is so awe-inspiring that it is often referred to as the last classical monument of the Ottoman Empire.

-The interiors of the mosque are furnished with stunning blue tiles, locally known as the Iznik tiles (reminds me of the azulejos of Portugal).
+The interiors of the mosque are furnished with stunning blue tiles, locally known as the Iznik tiles (which reminds me of the azulejos of Portugal and the Talavera pottery of Puebla, Mexico).
 The mosque gets its name from these tiles.

 Great Palace Mosaics Museum